PoisonIsBestType/BlackLotus/README.md

 </details>

 _______

-This repository contains a noob's side-project, don't expect much.
+<p align="center">This repository contains a noob's side-project, don't expect much.
-<p align="center">Have a good one</p>
+Have a good one!</p>